BryanRodWil/Book/content/portfolio/2019-10-01_the_ideal_boss.md

 category: Web
 ---

-Realization of a poster to present a project focused on the ideal employer during a showroom.
+A poster to present a project focused on the ideal employer during a showroom.
 Made with Adobe Illustrator